MeetPalod/Dog-Breed-Classifier/README.md

 # Dog-Breed-Classifier
-A CNN trained to determine the dog breed based on the face provided in an image
+A CNN trained to determine the dog breed based on the face provided in an image.

 ## Project Overview